manlioGit/dailyWorkTime/README.md

 > eclipse
 ```
 * import project as 'Projects from git' -> Existing local repository -> ...
 Import existing projects ...
+* be sure to use java7 as JRE System Library

 ## Launch application ##
 ```sh